Chapter 6

 the image of Jesus, but He does reveal some of the reasons.

-His children to suffer.
-He wants this cycle of sin and death to
+causes His children to suffer.
+He wants this cycle of sin and

 2. You are here to be changed into the image of Jesus in